virtual-labs/exp-thermal-models-edm-coep/experiment/theory.md

 ### Theory

+### Prerequisite

+For better understanding of the experiment a candidate should acquire following knowledge

+1. Modes of Heat transfer
+2. Basic knowledge of Electrical Discharge Machining
+3. Various terminologies related to pulse
+4. Understanding of various relevant terms viz. latent heat of melting, latent heat of vaporization, latent heat of evaporation
+5. Some hands on experience for MATLAB programming

 Among the various models developed by different researchers, the basic accepted Thermal models are represented here along with assumptions.

 **Snoeys's Model** (1971) Snoeys proposed a first ever widely acknowledged thermal model for EDM process and Figure 3.1 shows graphically representation of the model.